Buy Steek Discs (Blank) Online

 ||||||||

 Blank Disc (For 80NB) is a laser cut mild steel disc to match the commonly available round steel pipe sizes (but not tube sizes).
 These are mainly 3mm or 5mm thick and kept in stock for your convenience.
-These are produced by Edcon Steel exclusively for our sucomers.
-We can custom cut these disc to your specifications – please contact your nearest branch to discuss.
+These are produced by Edcon Steel exclusively for our customers.

 Cut to Size.
 Packed.
 Delivered.

-- We can custom cut lengths to the millimetre – with a minimum cut of just 15 mm.
+- We can custom cut lengths for more steel and metal products– with a minimum cut of just 15 mm.

-- Cut-to-size items are available in-store while you wait, and online orders are typically processed the same day or the next day.
+- Cut-to-size items are typically available in-store while you wait, and online orders are usually processed the same day or the next day.

 - Shorter cuts are cheaper to ship and sent via couriers or Australia Post.